WealthTeamWork

 Pre-redesign record details page showing both a persistent messaging panel and separate record comments side by side, creating a confusing and redundant communication experience.

-Visual Identity and Design System
+The Visual Identity

 Redesigned WealthTeamWork logo featuring updated typography and icon design